-Participation of Civil Society and media actors in the audit process of Imo State is poor especially because civic actors do not have electronic access to the report of the Auditor-General on the accounts of the Imo State Government.
-The audited financial statement for the 2022 financial year made available to the public does not contain relevant accountability information that enables civic groups to engage adequately with state actors on use of public resources.
+There is no indication that civil society and media actors are involved in the audit process of Imo State, especially because civic actors do not have electronic access to the report of the Auditor-General on the accounts of the Imo State Government.
+The audited financial statement for the 2023 financial year made available to the public does not contain relevant accountability information that enables civic groups to engage adequately with state actors on use of public resources.

-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.